Club: FC Lokomotiv Moscow | Opening: 2002 | Capacity: 28,800 seats

 The roof of the stadium is held up by four concrete pylons.
 The stadium holds 60 VIP boxes, each having between 10 and 20 seats.

 Lokomotiv Stadium is located in the north-east of the city of Moscow, between Moscow’s third ring road and the MKAD ring road at about 9 kilometres from Moscow’s city centre.

-The stadium can be reached by metro line 1 (the red line).
+The stadium can be reached with metro line 1 (the red line).
 It is an approximate 20-minute ride from stations Biblioteka or Okhotnyy Ryad in Moscow’s centre.
 Get off at station Cherkizovskaya, which lies right next to the stadium.

 Address: Bolshaya Cherkizovskaya 125 A, 107553, Moscow